STIXProject/stixproject.github.io/documentation/idioms/related-observables/index.md

 ---
 layout: flat
 title: Incident with Related Observables
-tags:
+constructs:
-  - incident
+  - Incident
-  - observable
+  - Observable
 summary: This idiom describes several observables that were seen in the course of an incident.
 ---